GrigorijVinogradov/TermChess/readme.md

 # TermChess
 Chess in the Terminal

-Mainly just an exercise for myself to use Python in a larger Project than i used it for previously.
+Mainly just an exercise for myself to use Python in a larger scale Project